ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Oregon is ahead at the first level, Initial Application.
-However, they are behind at the latter two, Reconsideration and Hearing levels.
+As the table shows, Oregon is ahead at all three levels – Initial Application, Reconsideration and Hearing levels.

 Oregon Initial Application Approval Over Time